 IPLS, as part of the New Zealand Council of Legal Education, offers the Professional Legal Studies Course (PLSC) to eligible law graduates.
 The course is taken following completion of the LLB degree and is a prerequisite for admission to practice as a barrister and solicitor.

-IPLS currently offers the following versions of its course:
+IPLS currently offers the following course options: